airborne-commando/OPSEC-OSINT-Tools/markdown/Digital-Profiling.md

 - Profiling is an ongoing process.
 As you gather more data, revisit and refine your profile.
 - New discoveries (e.g., a new username or email) can open up further avenues for investigation.
-- Use text editors and CSV editors (Like Libreoffice cal) to document findings, or other forms such as [IMINT](IMINT.md) or anything discussed in the [main guide](../README.md) thats tangible.
+- Use text editors and CSV editors (Like Libreoffice cal) to document findings, or other forms such as [IMINT](IMINT.md) or anything discussed in the [main guide](../README.md).
-- Document and compile.
+- Document, archive, compile, repeat/reiterate.

 ---